zuozhenggh/learning-library/developer-library/soa-on-kubernetes/scale/scale.md

 In this lab, you will scale the number of managed servers in the SOA cluster.

-There are 2 ways to do so: editing the domain manifest directly (not recommended) or editing the values in the Helm chart (recommended).
+There are 2 ways to do so:

+- Editing the domain manifest directly (not recommended).
+- Editing the values in the Helm chart (recommended).

 ## **STEP 1:** Scale by Editing the Domain Manifest